UsernameDAOEth/djzs-AI/replit.md

-# DJZS Chat - E2E Encrypted Web3 Community Platform
+# DJZS - Decentralized Journaling Zone System

 ## Overview

-DJZS Chat is a members-only, end-to-end encrypted chat application where ENS domains serve as user identities.
-Built on Base blockchain, it uses XMTP protocol for encrypted messaging and supports structured message cards for trade signals, prediction markets, event coordination, and payment receipts.
+DJZS is a Zone-based operating system for private knowledge management, coordination, and agents.
+Built on Base blockchain with XMTP protocol for end-to-end encryption, it organizes activity into Zones — private, encrypted spaces that accumulate knowledge, decisions, and history over time.
+Each Zone supports structured entries (Notes, Signals, Predictions, Events, Receipts, Articles) and optional AI assistance.
 Access is controlled via NFT ownership or allowlist membership.

 ## User Preferences